-"What can a Holter monitor tell me about my heart?
+"What can a Holter monitor tell me about my heart?"

 I am a 37 year old woman and I will have a Holter monitor hooked up to me as part of a clinical trial.
 What will it tell doctors about my heart?

 When the study period is over (generally 1-2 days) the recording device is analyzed.
 It will reveal the different heart rhythms that are present and the range of the heart rate throughout the day.
 A Holter monitor is often recommended as a way of screening for any arrhythmia in patients that have complained of symptoms that may be suggestive of an underlying irregular heart rate or rhythm.
 The Holter can detect these abnormalities if they occur, which can help your physicians to make a diagnosis and begin the appropriate treatment.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.